-How to Read Ex Markings on Equipment
+How to Read Ex Markings on ATEX & IECEx Equipment

 Every certified Ex device carries a marking that encodes its protection type, gas/dust group, temperature class, and equipment protection level.
 Understanding these markings is essential for selecting, installing, and inspecting equipment.
+For a step-by-step walkthrough with real photos, see how to read an ATEX nameplate.

 ATEX Marking Structure